cybergu0ck/leetcode/leetcode/1143-longest-common-subsequence.md

   - Memoization ensures that the number of recursive calls is equal to the cells in the 2D dp grid of size $n*m$.

-- Space Complexity : This is a linear, $O(n)$ solution in terms of space, This is the auxilary stack space.
+- Space Complexity : This is a linear, $O(n)$ solution in terms of space, where $n$ is the size of the map.

 <br>
 <br>